emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    **Note**: Each Kafka-to-MQTT topic mapping must contain a unique Kafka topic name.
 That is, the Kafka topic must not be present in more than one mapping.

-9. **Offset Reset Pollicy**: Select the policy for resetting the offset where Kafaka consumers start to read from a Kafka topic partition when there is no consumer’s offset or the offset becomes invalid.
+9. **Offset Reset Policy**: Select the policy for resetting the offset where Kafaka consumers start to read from a Kafka topic partition when there is no consumer’s offset or the offset becomes invalid.

-   - Select **lastest** if you want the consumer start reading messages from the latest offset, skipping messages that were produced before the consumer started.
+   - Select **lastest** if you want the consumer to start reading messages from the latest offset, skipping messages that were produced before the consumer started.
-   - Select **earlist** if you want the consumer to start reading messages from the beginning of the partition, including messages that were produced before the consumer started, that is, to read all the historical data in a topic.
+   - Select **earliest** if you want the consumer to start reading messages from the beginning of the partition, including messages that were produced before the consumer started, that is, to read all the historical data in a topic.

 10. Advanced settings (optional): See **Advanced Configurations.**

 11. Before clicking **Create**, you can click **Test Connection** to test that the bridge can connect to the Kafka server.